-E.g. Bangalore Implementation Measures, article 16.2; Istanbul Declaration, Principle 15; Singhvi Declaration, supra note 61, article 26(b); UNODC Guide, supra note 11, para.
+146 E.g. Bangalore Implementation Measures, article 16.2; Istanbul Declaration, Principle 15; Singhvi Declaration, supra note 61, article 26(b); UNODC Guide, supra note 11, para.
 76. See also Commonwealth Study, supra note 53, pp. 105-111.

-See Commonwealth Study, supra note 53, pp. 110-111
+147 See Commonwealth Study, supra note 53, pp. 110-111

-UNBP Judiciary, article 20.
+148 UNBP Judiciary, article 20.

-standards and jurisprudence now affirm the need for review in such cases.)
-The other provisions of the Basic Principles are clearly applicable to any suspension or removal proceeding in the legislature, including the requirement of a fair proceeding and hearing, the prohibition of suspension or removal other than for reasons of incapacity or behaviour that renders the judge unfit to discharge their duties, and the requirement that the proceedings be determined in accordance with established standards of judicial conduct.
+clearly applicable to any suspension or removal proceeding in the legislature, including the requirement of a fair proceeding and hearing, the prohibition of suspension or removal other than for reasons of incapacity or behaviour that renders the judge unfit to discharge their duties, and the requirement that the proceedings be determined in accordance with established standards of judicial conduct.149

-Based on its longstanding experience monitoring and analysing judicial independence and integrity around the world, the ICJ is of the view that while Parliamentary bodies may have some role in legislating the grounds and procedures for removal in consultation with the judiciary and other relevant actors, neither Parliaments nor Parliamentary Committees should play any substantive role in individual removal proceedings.
+Based on its longstanding experience monitoring and analysing judicial independence and integrity around the world, the ICJ is of the view that while Parliamentary bodies may have some role in legislating the grounds and procedures for removal, in consultation with the judiciary and other relevant actors, neither Parliaments nor Parliamentary Committees should play any substantive role in individual removal proceedings.